airtasker/proxay/README.md

 You can also run several instances of Proxay simultaneously on different ports (for example to proxy multiple backends).
 Just pick a different port (e.g. `--port 3001`).

+If you want proxay to accept incoming requests on HTTPS in addition to HTTP, you can provide the HTTPS key and certificate files in PEM format on the `--https-key` and `--https-cert` arguments respectively.
+If the HTTPS certificate is self-signed, you probably also want to provide the CA certificate in PEM format on `--https-ca`.
+See the `key`, `cert`, and `ca` arguments to [`tls.createSecureContext`](https://nodejs.org/api/tls.html#tlscreatesecurecontextoptions) for what these mean.

 ## Specifying a tape

 If you have several tests, you likely want to save recorded interactions into one tape per test,